- About ASF

 - Vaccines save lives; they do not cause autism.
 Numerous studies have failed to show a causal link between vaccines and autism.
 Vaccine safety research should continue to be conducted by the public health system in order to ensure vaccine safety and maintain confidence in our national vaccine program, but further investment of limited autism research dollars is not warranted at this time.

-The Autism Science Foundation is tax exempt under section 501(c)(3) of the Internal Revenue Code.
-Donations are tax-deductible to the full extent allowed by law.
+As a tax exempt organization under section 501(c)(3) of the Internal Revenue Code, donations to the Autism Science Foundation are tax-deductible to the full extent allowed by law.